 Q: Is the alcohol content higher in home brewed kombucha?

 A: Both commercial and home brewed kombucha contain trace amounts of alcohol, registering under the legal limit of .5%.
-There is no detectable difference between the alcohol content in store bought vs. home brewed kombucha when done in a similar brewing fashion.
+There is no detectable difference between the alcohol content in store-bought vs. home brewed kombucha when done in a similar brewing fashion.

-Q: I want the pH to be lower...can I add vinegar? what kind should I use?
+Q: I want the pH to be lower.
+Can I add vinegar?
+What kind should I use?

 A: While you can use vinegar to lower the pH of your brew, only do it as a last resort, as it can damage the culture.
-Use no more than 1 TBSP of plain white vinegar.
+Use no more than 1 tablespoon of plain white vinegar.

 Q: Is store-bought kombucha pasteurized?
-I'm concerned about the safety of homebrewing.
+I'm concerned about the safety of home brewing.